Argentina Dove Hunting

-Our unique game management program and convenient roost location set us apart from all the other outfitters and competitors.
-We own more than 40 shooting fields, all located less than 15 minutes from the lodge.
+Our unique game management program and strategic geo- location, set us apart from all the other dove hunting outfitters and competitors in Argentina.

-Our game manager assigns each guest a new setting on every hunt – from roost hunts to field hunts, or even a competitive hunt with friends.
-It is guaranteed to be a great experience!
+Our game manager assigns each guest a new setting on every hunt – from challenging flyways between feeding fields and water holes to fast and furious shooting in the hills.
+We guaranteed it to be a great dove hunting experience!

-Shooting variety is also a Los Chanares advantage.
-We’ve heard time and again how much our guests appreciate the diversification – some of them come year after year and never shoot in the same spot twice.
+Shooting variety is also a highly praised asset of our hunts.
+We’ve heard time and again how much our guests appreciate the diversity of shooting set ups – 70% of our clients are “repeat”.